djmonkeyuk/games/content/no-mans-sky-base-builder-app/guides/exporting-to-nms.md

 You now need to Copy and Paste this text back into the same location you previously copied this base from.
 There is a button at the top for your convenience to copy all the text to your clipboard.
 Alternatively you can use the system hotkeys to Select all and Copy (Ctrl+A, Ctrl+C)

+> **CORVETTE TIP**: Sometimes it's simpler to just copy the `Objects` data and transfer this to your save file.
+This is because Corvettes are a bit particular when it comes to their metadata and how they are actually assigned to your player.
+>
-In some cases you may just want to copy the "Objects" data and transfer this data, which can be more reliable for Corvette editing.
-For this there is also a dedicated button at the top of the panel.
+>For this there is also a dedicated `Copy "Objects" to clipboard` button at the top of the panel, and you would import it to somewhere like this.
+This also works for regular bases too.
+>
+> `BaseContext => PlayerStateData => PersistentPlayerBases => [#] => Objects`

 ![alt text](/images/nms-bba/guides/guide_8.png)